aprutgers/site-test/README.md

 ```
 mkdir countrycache
 mkdir psi
+sudo mkdir -p /mnt/tmp
 ```
 - countrycache - stores proxy IP country
 - psi - stores state of running psi tunnels
+- /mnt/tmp - see below

 ### start / stop
 - start with start.sh (has counter for number of runners, relates do domains, max=19)
 - stop with stop.sh
 - restart with restart.sh

-Logging in [/mnt]/tmp - see ramdisk below
+logging is sent and rotated to [/mnt]/tmp - see ramdisk below

 ### stats
 ./collect_stats.sh